Welton, Lincolnshire: Northern green

 The main green is a grassy triangular park in the village centre.
 It is generally known as just 'the green', but can be called the northern green to differentiate from the similar space surrounding the pump.
 The green is home to a mature lime tree, which was planted at the same time as an ornate cast-iron lamppost was erected in 1897 to commemorate Queen Victoria's Diamond Jubilee.
 A second lamp was placed on the northern side of the green to commemorate Queen Elizabeth II's Diamond Jubilee in 2012.
 There is also a map board and a trio of semi-mature deciduous trees, and a recently added bench encircling the Victorian tree.

-Controversially, the space is also home to "less than appropriate streetscape features," such as the phone box, bus shelter, and modern street lamp.
+Controversially, the space is also home to "less than appropriate streetscape features," such as the bus shelter and modern street lamp.

 Pump

 Though there are many old pumps throughout the village, the most famous, and likely oldest pump is located on a small grassy triangle between Sudbeck Lane and Lincoln Road, often known as the second or southern green.
 It is believed to have been in use as a well since the Anglo-Saxons inhabited the area, only more recently with the addition of a Victorian pump.

 A common mistake regarding the name of the village is that the pump, or earlier well, is responsible for the 'wel' prefix.
 However, since it comes from the Anglo-Saxon 'wella,' meaning 'springing or bubbling waters or stream' a more likely origin would instead be the beck itself or the source at Old Man's Head spring just west of the village.
 It is likely because of this misunderstanding that the pump has become a primary symbol of the village, featuring on much Welton imagery, emblems, and even the village sign.

 An ornate plaque on the side of the trough in front of the pump reads "Welton-by-Lincoln Pump Refurbished 1995" with a second on its front thanking the family of Janet Spence for their support of the pump's refurbishment.